iftheshoefritz/20170404_ansible/slides.md

 This is a role.
 Role is an abstraction for a set of configuration steps that Ansible will take.
 You could think about it as, "machines will play this role".

 In this case the role is just running some bash commands to install Python 2.
 Most of Ansible's cool stuff won't workif there is no Python on the machine.
+But once we have it we can write stuff in a much nicer way than bash.

 ---
 # Some more ansible